bshurikan/Beni-BandcampPlayer/README.md

 _Original Bandcamp Player browser extension_

 Out of interest here is a screenshot from an early prototype of the current player that displayed the mobile webview directly instead of using a custom interface (an evolution of the original browser extension concept).
-However it also had a number of limitations and bugs that were difficult to surmout (the live webview could be unpredictable and fail to reliably inject css and js) *The live webview is still presented in the current app when logging in or out and fundamental to the app behind the scenes.
+However it also had a number of limitations and bugs that were difficult to surmount (the live webview could be unpredictable and fail to reliably inject css and js) *The live webview is still presented in the current app when logging in or out and fundamental to the app behind the scenes.

 <img width="560" alt="Early Prototype" src="https://github.com/user-attachments/assets/f37a89ad-e3cb-4de0-8e61-9d53db7458b3" />

-_Early V1 Protype that presented the bandcamp mobile webview directly_
+_Early V1 Prototype that presented the bandcamp mobile webview directly_

 ## Legal & Ethical Use